Impersonation

 1. Review their initial setup

-2. Check their first assignments
+2. Check their assignments

 3. Identify configuration issues